bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 client.getStringValue("my-flag", "default");
 ```

-Returns the feature's remote config key (also known as "variant").
+Returns the flags's remote config key (also known as "variant").
 Useful for multi-variate use cases.

 #### Number Resolution